Ethics Principles

 Justice (Fairness & Burden Sharing)

-These four ethical principles complement and ground the seven proxies:
+The four ethical principles complement and ground the Seven Proxies:

 2) Practical Decision Checklist (Use in 2 Minutes)

-Before I act (or before I ask an AI assistant to help), answer these six questions:
+Before acting (or asking an AI assistant to help), answer these six questions:

 1. Autonomy: Does this keep me free to pause/exit without punishment?